ModelOriented/DALEX/README.md

 ## Acknowledgments

-Work on this package was financially supported by the 'NCN Opus grant 2016/21/B/ST6/02176'.
+Work on this package was financially supported by the `NCN Opus grant 2016/21/B/ST6/02176`.